csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 ### Repetition ("looping")

-There are 3 looping constructs in Java.
+There are 4 looping constructs in Java.

+In most cases, any looping construct can be used to perform any task involving repetition.
+But the different types of loops are provided as "syntactic sugar"—each loop type is "nicer" (more intuitive, less error-prone, etc.) to use for some tasks than others.

 #### The `for` loop